thycotic-ps/secretserver/event-pipelines/enhanced-personal-folders/readme.md

 ### Create group to leverage for pipeline

-You can create a new group or use an existing group that users are added to.
+You can create a new local group or use an existing local group that users are added to.

->**Note** The everyone group cannot be used for this example as all users are members of the group and its membership cannot be modified.
+> :warning: **The local Everyone group cannot be used** for this example as all users are members of the group and its membership cannot be modified.

+> :warning: **Domain groups cannot be used** for with triggers based on membership changes.
+Secret Server does not get a notification about membership changes when performing a sync so the EP will not be triggered.

 ### Create Top Level Folder and disable Personal Folders